-The Department employs between 40 and 50 teaching assistants or ASE’s (Academic Student Employees) every quarter.
-Most ASE’s are assigned to the Lower Division Program where we offer 40-50 sections of first and second year language classes.
-The LD Program has the most rigorous training for ASE’s as it seeks to offer excellent quality language instruction to our undergraduates and to provide the best pedagogical training to our graduate students.
+The Department employs between 30 and 40 teaching assistants or ASEs (Academic Student Employees) every quarter.
+They are assigned to the Lower Division Program, which offers 30-40 sections of first- and second-year language classes.
+The program offers rigorous pedagogical training for ASEs via the required Spanish 495 course, as it seeks to offer excellent language instruction to our undergraduates.